coffee2code/silent-publish/readme.txt

 = Can I change my mind after I silently publish a post to post it again without it being silent? =

 Yes.
 You must first unpublish the post (by making it a draft or pending).
 Then uncheck the "Publish silently?" checkbox and republish the post.
+However, it's a bit moot at that point; once a post has been published without having silent publish enabled for it then pingbacks, trackbacks, and other notifications about the post being published have already been sent.

 = Does this prevent email notifications from going out to people subscribed to receive a notice about new posts to the site? =